Greece's lenders fail again to clinch debt deal

 European governments want to give Greece an extra two years, until 2022, to cut its debt to a sustainable level of 120 percent of GDP but the IMF does not agree.

 The Europeans, led by Germany, are refusing to write off any loans.
-Both options would make it easier for Greece to meet the targets in the bailout program.
+Both options would make it easier for Greece to meet the targets in the bailout programme.

 Merkel told the lawmakers the gap could be plugged by lowering interest rates on loans to Greece, extending their maturity to 30 years from 15, and increasing guarantees provided to the euro zone's temporary EFSF bailout fund, in which Germany would take its share, a participant said.